-Oil Reaches Three-Year Highs As Stockpiles Drop
+Oil Reaches Three-Year Highs as Stockpiles Drop

 ADVERTISEMENT

+"Firming fundamentals have placed the market on the firmest footing seen in several years," said Michael Tran, director of energy strategy at RBC Capital Markets, in a Thursday note.
+"Recent production hiccups in the North Sea and Libya are examples of how outages will be magnified as the global storage surplus continues to taper."

-Antigovernment protests in Iran over the past week have been partly driven by economic grievances after the lifting of international sanctions two-years ago didn't generate an expected windfall.
+Most recently, antigovernment protests in Iran have helped support oil prices over the past week, partly driven by economic grievances after the lifting of international sanctions two-years ago didn't generate an expected windfall.

 Some foreign leaders, including U.S. President Donald Trump, have been critical of how Iran has used money on foreign conflicts, another focal point of protester anger.